Alcibiades-Capital/valorem-website/site/_docs/clearinghouse-overview.md

 The Clearinghouse is unopinionated on the type of option (call vs. put), where, when, or for how much an option is bought/sold, and whether or not the option is profitable when exercised.
 Because all options written with Valorem are fully collateralized, physical settlement at exercise or redeem time is instant and gas-efficient.

-Read the [litepaper](/docs/options-litepaper) for more insight into the business use cases that Valorem enables.

 ## Trust Model
 ### Actors
 There are 3 main actors in the core protocol: